How To Prepare for Restaurant Holiday Events

 2. Restaurant Space Rentals

 Many guests want the option to rent out space in their favorite restaurant, making space rentals a popular and profitable option for corporate holiday parties and large family get-togethers.
 For some, this means renting out the entire venue; for others, a sectioned-off area of the dining room will do just fine.
-Restaurants like Tiger Mama demonstrate how to offer different space and menu options for these buyouts, depending on guest requirements.
+Restaurants demonstrate how to offer different space and menu options for these buyouts, depending on guest requirements.

 Guaranteed Revenue: Whether it’s partial or full, revenue is assured when space is rented out.
 That’s why, whenever possible, rentals should be held during slower shifts and require food purchase minimums.